1

 What should I do right now?

 • Name and document a Medical Durable Power of Attorney (MDPOA).
-You can complete this form at home (no attorney needed) and give to the people that matter to you.
-(Spanish Medical Durable Power of Attorney form)
+You can complete the form at home (no attorney needed) and give it to the people who matter to you.

 • There are many legal MDPOA and Advance Directive forms available.
 Choose what is best for you.

-• Discuss your values and wishes with your MDPOA and people that matter most to you so they know what kind of care you would want (tools below can help guide these conversations).
+• Discuss your values and wishes with your MDPOA and people who matter most to you so they know what kind of care you would want (tools below can help guide these conversations).

 • Keep your advance directive document ready and available.
 Make sure your MDPOA, loved ones, and all your healthcare providers have a copy.
-Your providers may not ask, but it is important that you advocate for your healthcare needs and wishes.
-Even a picture of the document on your phone is helpful in an emergency situation.
+Your providers may not ask, but you must advocate for your healthcare needs and wishes.
+Even a picture of the document on your phone is helpful in an emergency.

-Patient Activated Learning System has a short 2-minute video on what advance care planning is.
+The Patient Activated Learning System 2-minute video What is advance care planning? explains what advance care planning is.